 Leftover sprouts can easily be used up in this recipe, and you may well get them past sprout avoiders in this form.
 Serve as a side or with a poached egg for brunch.

 Sprouts with crispy prosciutto

-Pancetta (or prosciutto, or bacon), goose fat and sage make these sprouts a fragrant and luxury side dish for a roast.
+Pancetta (or prosciutto or bacon), goose fat and sage make these sprouts a fragrant, luxurious side dish for a roast.

 Cranberry, sprout & pecan pilaf

 This very pretty dish uses sprouts in two ways and is jewelled with festive red pomegranate seeds.
 Serve with roasts or stews.

 Indian spiced greens

 Add spices, coconut and chilli to your sprouts and greens to make a very different side dish for a roast.

 All-in-one roast sprouts, potato and bacon.
 Easy and addictive.

 How do you like to serve Brussels sprouts?
 Leave a comment below…